 - Technical: data science, data analytics, cyber security, engineering and programming.

 I’ve always wanted a career in law enforcement.
 After speaking to a number of different agencies through the APS Graduate Pathway, I was most excited about what the ACIC’s graduate program had to offer in the type of work I would be undertaking.
-I saw the ACIC as the place with the greatest potential to develop my skills and experience,’ 2021 Graduate, ACIC.
+I saw the ACIC as the place with the greatest potential to develop my skills and experience,’ Dylan 2021 ACIC Graduate.

 How to apply